Code of Ethics – UL Standards & Engagement Participation

-3.10 Participants shall not harass, threaten or coerce any STP Members in an effort to persuade or sway votes.
-This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other STP Members to lend their support or opposition to issues, proposals, etc.
+3.10 Participants shall not harass, threaten or coerce any TC or committee members in an effort to persuade or sway votes.
+This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other participants to lend their support or opposition to issues, proposals, etc.

-4.0 PATENT POLICYParticipants shall comply with UL's Patent Policy as specified in the Approved Regulations Governing ANSI/UL Standards Technical Panels.
+4.0 PATENT POLICYParticipants shall comply with UL Standards & Engagement's Patent Policy as specified in the ULSE ANSI Procedures.

-5.1 Participants shall respect UL's copyright and the copyright of other individuals and organizations.
+5.1 Participants shall respect ULSE Inc.'s copyright and the copyright of other individuals and organizations.

-5.2 UL Standards related materials, Standards, Revisions, Bulletins, and Meeting Reports used in whole or in part are protected by domestic and international copyright laws.
-These materials shall not be duplicated, distributed or used in conflict with the terms set forth in this document or without the prior consent from UL.
+5.2 UL Standards & Engagement's standards related materials, Standards, Revisions, Redlines, Bulletins (Proposals), and Meeting Reports used in whole or in part are protected by domestic and international copyright laws.
+These materials shall not be duplicated, distributed or used in conflict with the terms set forth in this document or without the prior consent from ULSE Inc.

-5.3 When developing UL Standards or Standards-related materials, participants are not permitted to include copyrighted material from another organization in any UL Standard or Standards-related document unless UL has received written permission from the owner of the copyright material.
+5.3 When developing UL Standards & Engagement Standards or standards-related materials, participants are not permitted to include copyrighted material from another organization in any Standards & Engagement Standard or Standards-related document unless UL Standards & Engagement has received written permission from the owner of the copyright material.
 This includes hardcopy and electronic media, Intranet, Internet, or any other format.
-Should permission be obtained from the owner of copyright material, an acknowledgement or other information may be required to be included in the UL document as a condition of use.
+Should permission be obtained from the owner of copyright material, an acknowledgement or other information may be required to be included in the UL Standards & Engagement document as a condition of use.

-6.0 USE OF CORPORATE NAME OR INFLUENCEParticipants shall not use the name or influence of UL for personal purposes.
+6.0 USE OF CORPORATE NAME OR INFLUENCEParticipants shall not use the name or influence of UL Standards & Engagement for personal purposes.

 7.0 SEEKING GUIDANCE AND REPORTING POTENTIAL VIOLATIONS